 - The timing of a light/dark cycle.

-There are predefined cycles that can be used when doing ASTM G154 testing.
-You will find these cycles in table X2.1 of the test method.
+Choosing the appropriate parameters is essential to ensure meaningful results.
+There are predefined cycles that can be used in ASTM G154 tests.
+These cycles can be found in the table X2.1 of the test method.

 Customized Services for Optimal Results with ASTM G154

 At Micom, we understand that every project is unique.
 Our team of experts is ready to guide you in choosing the parameters, conducting tests, and interpreting the results.
 We offer personalized support at every step of the process to ensure optimal results.
 Contact us for more information.

 How to choose between ASTM G154 and ASTM G155 UV tests?

 As an alternative to exposure to fluorescent light, we invite you to consider ASTM G155, which uses a different light source.
 Consult our decision tree below to better understand the differences between ASTM G154 and ASTM G155 UV testing and make an informed choice between the two.
 If you’re still not sure, our UV testing experts will be happy to help.
 For more information about alternative methods, please refer to our accelerated aging testing services.